jackmerrill/maatt.fr/content/blog/my-first-jekyll-theme.md

 +++
-title = "Nano"
-slug = "nano"
-description = "A Jekyll-based website template that just works." tag = "Active Development" date = "2021-09-27" updated= "2022-07-31"
+title = "Nano— My First Jekyll Theme" description = "A Jekyll-based website template that just works.
+My « entry » into development" date = "2021-09-27" updated= "2022-08-31"
 +++

-## ⚠️ Heads up!
-This page is for a project that is no longer supported.
-The best term for something like this is a **deprecated project.**

----

 Truth be told, if you don't have a website these days, you're behind.
 I've never been a particular fan of website drag-and-drop sites because of their cookie cutter designs and bloated code.
 When I bought my domain name, it was only fitting that I'd develop the best experience for both:
 - end-users to see what I've been up to; and: